Danny Matt: War of Attrition

-Yom Kippur war
+Yom Kippur War

 On October 6, 1973, Egypt and Syria launched a multi-front, surprise attack on Israel.
 After neutralizing the Syrian threat, the Israelis turned their attention southward to deal with the Egyptians, who had by now dug into defensive positions on the east bank of the Suez Canal.
 On October 14, large Israeli and Egyptian tank formations dueled in Sinai in a battle that was decidedly one-sided in Israel's favor and resulted in a thorough Egyptian rout.
 The Egyptians lost some 260 tanks against only six Israeli.
 Capitalizing on their success, the Israelis embarked upon Operation Stouthearted Men, a complex plan involving a multi-divisional crossing of the Suez Canal.
 These forces would then encircle the Egyptian army.
 Spearheading the operation was the 247th Paratroopers Reserve Brigade under the command of Danny Matt.
 On the night of October 15, Matt and his brigade crossed the Canal and established a bridgehead on the western bank of the Canal Zone.
 Matt played a critical role in this operation, which ultimately resulted in the encirclement of the 3rd Egyptian army.
-However his own force was encircled by the 2nd Egyptian army, leading to failure of the ultimate objective of the operation.
-This ultimately lead to cease fire, and withdrawal of the Israeli forces from Sinai, and signing of a peace treaty between Israel and Egypt.